 |Conversions are a guide only.
 Bulb efficiency may vary.|

 If you're considering replacing your existing light bulbs with more energy-effiicient LED bulbs, take a look at our LED Savings Calculator to see the possible savings.

-If you have any problems using this watts to lumens converter, please contact me.
+If you have any problems using our watts to lumens converter, please contact us.